corda/corda-docs-portal/content/en/platform/corda/4.13/community/contributing-flow-internals.md

 In the flow state machine there is a strict separation of the user-code’s state, and the flow framework’s internal state.
 The former is the serialized `Fiber`, and the latter consists of structured objects.

-The definition of a `Checkpoint` can be found [here](https://github.com/corda/corda/blob/dc4644643247d86b14165944f6925c2d2561eabc/node/src/main/kotlin/net/corda/node/services/statemachine/StateMachineState.kt#L55).
+The definition of a `checkpoint` can be found [here](https://github.com/corda/corda/blob/dc4644643247d86b14165944f6925c2d2561eabc/node/src/main/kotlin/net/corda/node/services/statemachine/StateMachineState.kt#L55).

 The “user state” can be found in `FlowState`.
 It is either